Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/TESTING.md

 - Fix:  This was a difficult one to fix technically.
 As it is a dropdown menu, by default there is always a 'selected' option.
 The only solution I could come up with, was to mark required fields with an asterisk and put a 'required field' key at the top of the form.

+# Existing Bugs

+- The genre dropdown in the add work section.
+The asterisk is not an elegant fix and this can potentially still be confusing to a user.

+- If any string is added to the composer image, or spotify/youtube link feild, this will cause error.
+For the composer, there will be no image, and the faulty link to Spotify or Youtube will throw a 404 error.

+- On particularly slim mobile devices, the hero image is not clear.

+- If a user adds a more wordy description or title of a piece, this could push the edit/delete buttons out of the carousel.

+- Env is imported but never used, showing up as error in project

+- Flash messages section in 'base.html' lacks a heading, according to the validator.
+The jinja code is necessary as the first line in this section.

 # Lighthouse Reports

 [HomePageLoggedIn](https://github.com/Shinners888/MS3MusicLibrary/blob/master/assets/lighthouseReports/HomeLoggedInLighthouse.png)